-Bipolar disorder is treated with three main classes of medication: mood stabilizers, antipsychotics, and antidepressants.
+Bipolar disorder is treated with three main classes of medication: mood stabilizers, antipsychotics, and, while their safety and effectiveness for the condition are sometimes controversial, antidepressants.

 Typically, treatment entails a combination of at least one mood-stabilizing drug and/or atypical antipsychotic, plus psychotherapy.
-The most widely used drugs for the treatment of bipolar disorder include lithium carbonate and valproic acid (also known as divalproex).
+The most widely used drugs for the treatment of bipolar disorder include lithium carbonate and valproic acid (also known as Depakote or generically as divalproex).
 Lithium carbonate can be remarkably effective in reducing mania, although doctors still do not know precisely how it works.
-Lithium may also prevent recurrence of depression, but its value seems greater against mania than depression, and therefore it is often given in conjunction with other medicines known to have greater value for depression symptoms, including antidepressants.
+Lithium (Eskalith, Lithobid) may also prevent recurrence of depression, but its value seems greater against mania than depression; therefore, it is often given in conjunction with other medicines known to have greater value for depression symptoms, sometimes including antidepressants.

-Valproic acid is a mood stabilizer that is helpful in treating the manic or mixed phases of bipolar disorder, along with carbamezapine, an antiepileptic agent.
+Valproic acid (Depakote) is a mood stabilizer that is helpful in treating the manic or mixed phases of bipolar disorder, along with carbamazepine (Equetro, Tegretol), another antiepileptic drug.
 These drugs may be used alone or in combination with lithium to control symptoms.
 In addition, newer drugs are coming into the picture when traditional medications are insufficient.
-Lamotrigine, another antiepileptic drug, has been shown to have value for preventing recurrences of either manias or depressions, but is especially useful against depressions.
+Lamotrigine (Lamictal), another antiepileptic drug, has been shown to have value for preventing depression and, to a lesser degree, manias or hypomanias.

-Other antiepileptic drugs, such as gabapentin, oxcarbazepine, or topiramate, are regarded as experimental treatments that are not well-established, but may sometimes have value for symptoms of bipolar disorder or other conditions that often occur with it.
+Other antiepileptic drugs, such as gabapentin (Neurontin), oxcarbazepine (Trileptal), or topiramate (Topamax), are regarded as experimental treatments that sometimes have value for symptoms of bipolar disorder or other conditions that often occur with it.

-Some of these drugs can be toxic and should be closely monitored through blood tests to ensure that adequate levels have been reached and to detect any bad reactions early on.
-Because it is almost impossible to predict which patient will react to what drug or what the dosage should be, the psychiatrist will often need to experiment with several different medications when beginning treatment.
+Some of these drugs can potentially become toxic if doses get too high.
+Therefore, they need to be monitored periodically with blood tests and clinical assessments by the prescriber.
+Because it is often difficult to predict which patient will react to what drug or what the dosage should ultimately be, the psychiatrist will often need to experiment with several different medications when beginning treatment.